-however, because the new individual is materialized using the usual mechanisms from [Sagiv et al. 2002] (namely, the focus and coerce operations), values for relation tuples that involve the newly materialized individual will always have safe, mutually consistent values.
+It is true that the use of structure (8) to model storage-allocation/deallocation operations also causes the number of individuals in a 3-valued structure to change; however, because the new individual is materialized using the usual mechanisms from [Sagiv et al. 2002] (namely, the focus and coerce operations), values for relation tuples that involve the newly materialized individual will always have safe, mutually consistent values.

-MAINTENANCE FORMULAS FOR REACHABILITY AND TRANSITIVE CLO-SURE
+5. MAINTENANCE FORMULAS FOR REACHABILITY AND TRANSITIVE CLO-SURE

-Several instrumentation relations that depend on RTC are shown in Fig. 20.
+Several instrumentation relations that depend on RTC are shown in Fig. 17.
 Unfortunately, finding a good way to maintain instrumentation relations defined using RTC is challenging because the evaluation of a formula that uses the RTC operator in a 3-valued structure generally produces many tuples with the value 1/2.
 This happens because in an abstracted binary relation, tuples ("edges") that involve summary individuals often have the value 1/2.
-(For instance, see the dashed n edges incident on u in structure (13).)
+(For instance, see the dashed n edges incident on u in Eqn.
+(8)).)
 Because the semantics of a tuple (u_1, u_2) computed via RTC is defined to be the "max over all paths P from u_1 to u_2 of the minimum value of an edge along P" (see Defns.
 2.2 and 2.4), the presence of indefinite edge-tuples often causes the path-tuple computed for a pair (u_1, u_2) to have the value 1/2.
 Moreover, it is not known, in general, whether it is possible to write a first-order formula (i.e., without using a transitive-closure operator) that specifies how to maintain the closure of a directed graph in response to edge insertions and deletions.
 Thus, our strategy has been to investigate special cases for classes of instrumentation relations for which first-order maintenance formulas do exist.
 Whenever these do not apply, the system falls back on safe maintenance formulas (which themselves use RTC).